McNeil brace gives Everton comeback win over Palace

 LIVERPOOL, England :Everton earned their first Premier League win of the season as a double from Dwight McNeil saw them recover from an early deficit to beat Crystal Palace 2-1 at Goodison Park on Saturday.

-Palace took the lead in the 10th minute when Marc Guehi fired in from close range.
+Palace took the lead in the 10th minute when Marc Guehi poked home from close range after Maxence Lacroix's knockdown.

 McNeil was Everton's standout player in the opening half and he turned the game on its head after the interval.

-He equalised in the 47th minute with a powerful strike after being played in by Ashley Young and then sent the home fans wild by putting the hosts ahead in the 54th minute as he got on the end of a cross by substitute Jack Harrison.
+He equalised in the 47th minute with a powerful strike after being played in by Ashley Young and then sent the home fans wild by putting the hosts ahead in the 54th minute as he got on the end of a cross by substitute Jack Harrison and volleyed past Palace keeper Dean Henderson.

 Everton had squandered leads on various occasions this season but this time held firm to finally get their season moving in the right direction.